mfbx9da4/deep-email-validator/README.md

   //   }
   // }

-  // Can also be called with these options await validate({
+  // Can also be called with these default options await validate({
     email: 'name@example.org',
     sender: 'name@example.org',